RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

         problem.custom_files.append(name='myModel', filename='customBilayer.py', language='python')

-You can then use this in your calculations in the same way as a normal, Matlab custom model.
+You can then use this in your calculations in the same way as a normal, MATLAB custom model.

 *****************
 C++ Custom Models
 *****************
-If Matlab or Python custom models are too slow, you also have the option of providing a C++ custom model.
+If MATLAB or Python custom models are too slow, you also have the option of providing a C++ custom model.
 You then have to compile and build this into a shared library in order to use it with RAT.

 Following on from our custom bilayer examples, the equivalent C++ custom model should follow this format.